julibeg/HHS/README.md

 The genotype matrix can be obtained from a VCF/BCF with the script in `/scripts/vcf2hhs.py`.
 It takes the stream of an uncompressed VCF as input.
 To use BCFs, you need [bcftools](http://samtools.github.io/bcftools/bcftools.html) and run something like
 ```
-$ bcftools convert -Ov my_file.bcf.gz | vcf2hhs.py | gzip -c > my_file.hhs.gt.gz
+$ bcftools convert -Ov my_file.bcf.gz | ./vcf2hhs.py | gzip -c > my_file.hhs.gt.gz
 ```
 The VCF that has been used to generate the files in `example_files.tar.gz` can be downloaded with
 ```
 $ wget https://myfiles.lshtm.ac.uk/rest/files/public/8a8c80b5771ea6840178b1e0ca853d3e -O inh.vcf.gz
 ```
-To run the script, type the following (we can't use `bcftools` for this because the VCF has no header except for the sample IDs)
+In order to process it, type the following (we can't use `bcftools` for this because the VCF has no header except for the sample IDs)
 ```
 $ gunzip -c inh.vcf.gz | ./vcf2hhs.py | gzip -c > inh.hhs.gt.gz
 ```